You are here: Home » Did you land here via geekonheels.com?

 There’s a great chance that, in the future, I will add an additional taxonomy to the tutorials, to separate them from regular posts.
 I would place them as a menu on the archive page of all Elementor related posts.
 If this is too much “geek speak” for you: this means adding another kind of category to filter on, separate from the regular post categories.
 I can then turn that into a menu for tutorial topics, such as accessibility tips, ACF, CSS, custom post types, HTML, PHP snippets and more.

-By the way, my go-to plugin to add taxonomies is Custom Post Type UI from WebDevStudios.
+By the way, in sites not made with Greyd.Suite, my go-to plugin to add taxonomies is Custom Post Type UI from WebDevStudios.
 It’s freely available from the WordPress Plugin Directory.
+In Greyd.Suite custom fields and taxonomies are included as feature.
+One of many that replace third party plugins.

 Cheers,